futureofcoding/futureofcoding.org/journal.md

 # Future of Coding Research Journal

+### August 9 2017 5:19pm

+#### Boston Future Programming Writers' Workshop Recap

+The last few days have been a whirlwind!
+Although it might not seem that I spent much time working on Future of Programming research in the past few days, I've been doing almost nothing else besides this research -- so much so that I've been having trouble finding time to journal about it.
+Finally I have just 5 minutes now to jot down some notes.

+First of all, my presentation on the WoofJS Workflow went great!
+[Here's the Google Doc to the finished paper](https://docs.google.com/document/d/1gt4SDLgCSeKa_h1seWtriPFsve8aYHzdhuADWas2j0c/edit) that I talked through and then submitted to Splash PX!, the conference in Vancover, yesterday.
+Second of all, it was really amazing to get to meet Jonathan Edwards, Richard Gabriel, Mel Conway, and more!
+What a fun group of people working on these same issues I think about all day.

+I ended up spending most of Friday, Saturday and Sunday working on getting the protoype working, which you can now play with at woofjs.com/workflow.
+It's not super pretty or bug free yet but you can play with it.

+One of the most precient pieces of feedback I got on it was: why are you talking to us about this?
+Just try it out with your students.
+I think this is a really great point.
+I'm not a theoretical researcher.
+I'm a inventor/product person and our crucible is the user-test, not the paper review.

+#### Other updates from the last few days

+I spend many hours trying to find the right setup to do light editing on my podcasts.
+I tried my chromebook, a PC, a desktop iMac, a faster desktop iMac, an iPad Pro, and finally settled on... editing the episodes right on my iPhone 7 Plus!
+I am a fan of the free Hokusai 2 app.
+Seems to work great and it's all free.

+Given that I spent most of this two-week research cycle on prototyping, I'm not sure what I'll be talking about on the research recap episode on Monday...
+Probably go into some implementation details and more feedback I got at the workshop.
+I can also go into the other participants and their research, in particular, Paul Chiusano and Jonathan Edwards, both of whom I hope to have on the podcast soon!

+I don't plan to have time to do much research tomorrow but I plan on spending Friday morning here, probably sifting through links and working out various ideas.
+No more prototyping for a little while, I hope.

 ### August 4 2017 6:12pm

 I spent 3ish hours yesterday and 3ish hours this morning building out the WoofJS Workflow.
 It still has a long way to go but it was enough for me to get a sense of how it works and take a decent screenshot for the summary I sent to the other participants in the workshop on Monday.